 Fast and Slow Muscle Fibres

 The energy which produces the calcium flow in the muscle fibres comes from mitochondria, the part of the muscle cell that converts glucose (blood sugar) into energy.
 Different types of muscle fibres have different amounts of mitochondria.
-The more mitochondria in a muscle fibre, the more energy it is able to produce.
+The more mitochondria in a muscle fibre, the more energy it can produce.
 Muscle fibres are categorized into slow-twitch fibres and fast-twitch fibres.

 These three muscle fibre types (Types 1, 2A, and 2B) are contained in all muscles in varying amounts.
 Muscles that need to be contracted much of the time (like the heart) have a greater number of Type 1 (slow) fibres.
 According to Health for Life Training Advisor: